 Swifts are largely colonial; they like to nest close to each other, rarely alone.
 So, if we are to increase numbers we need to find the birds we already have and provide adjacent, suitable nest sites.
 And that is what this project is about.

-The best way to find nesting swifts is to listen for their screaming on spring and summer evenings – you can hear them here https://www.youtube.com/watch?v=rl1PnyPqVG0 .
+The best way to find nesting swifts is to listen for their screaming on spring and summer evenings – hear what they sound like.
 They spend much of the day high in the sky feeding on aerial plankton but come down to their nests later with food for young forming screaming parties near their nest sites.
 They will approach the nests very fast and just disappear into a hole - in eaves, wall, towers, churches, and almost anywhere they can find a place at least two storeys high.